henryantwi/global-ai-bootcamp-2025-workshop-ai-agents/docs/docs/index.md

-# Build your first agent with Azure AI Agent Service
+# Build an agent with Azure AI Agent Service

-Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
+**Imagine you are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
-To help you, Contoso has developed a conversational agent that can answer questions about your sales data.
+To help you, Contoso has developed a conversational agent that can answer questions about your sales data.**

+This workshop is designed to teach you about the Azure AI Agents Service and the Python SDK.
+It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
+The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.

+This workshop is for the [Global AI Bootcamp 2025](https://globalai.community/bootcamp)

+## Description
+Dive into the world of intelligent conversational agents with Azure AI Agent Service, a seamless blend of service and SDK that simplifies the development of robust AI-driven solutions.
+In this hands-on workshop, you’ll learn to create a powerful agent capable of answering sales-related queries, performing data analysis, generating visualizations, and integrating external data sources to deliver enhanced business insights.

+### Duration
+75 - 90 minutes

+### Slide Deck

-## What is an LLM-Powered AI Agent
+## What you will learn

-An AI Agent is semi-autonomous software designed to achieve a given goal without requiring predefined steps or processes.
-Instead of following explicitly programmed instructions, the agent determines how to accomplish the task dynamically.

-For example, if a user asks, "**Show the total sales by region as a pie chart**", the app doesn't rely on predefined logic for this specific request.
-Instead, a Large Language Model (LLM) interprets the request, manages the conversation flow and context, and orchestrates the necessary actions to produce the desired pie chart based on the regional sales data.

-Unlike traditional applications, where developers define the logic and workflows to support business processes, AI Agents shift this responsibility to the LLM.
-In these systems, prompt engineering, clear instructions, and tool development are critical to ensuring the app performs as intended.
+By the end of this workshop, you will learn to build an agent app using Azure AI Agent Service, explore its tools, and effectively use instructions to guide the LLM.

+## Documentation
-## What is the Azure AI Agent Service
+See the full documentation at [Build your first agent with Azure AI Agent Service](https://workshop-ai-agents.globalaibootcamp.com)

-The Azure AI Agent Service is now in public preview, offering a fully managed cloud service with SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure){:target="_blank"} and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp){:target="_blank"}.
-It simplifies AI agent development, reducing complex tasks like function calling to just a few lines of code.

-!!! info "Function calling allows you to connect LLMs to external tools and systems.
-This is useful for many things such as empowering AI agents with capabilities, or building deep integrations between your applications and LLMs."

-The Azure AI Agent Service offers several advantages over traditional agent platforms:

-- **Rapid Deployment**: Optimized SDK for fast deployment, letting developers focus on building agents.
-- **Scalability**: Designed to handle varying user loads without performance issues.
-- **Custom Integrations**: Supports Function Calling for extending agent capabilities.
-- **Built-in Tools**: Includes Fabric, SharePoint, Azure AI Search, and Azure Storage for quick development.
-- **RAG-Style Search**: Features a built-in vector store for efficient file and semantic search.
-- **Conversation State Management**: Maintains context across multiple interactions.
-- **AI Model Compatibility**: Works with various AI models.

-Learn more about the Azure AI Agent Service in the [Azure AI Agent Service documentation](https://learn.microsoft.com/azure/ai-services/agents/overview){:target="_blank"}.
-In particular, read about the [components of agents](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents#agents-components){:target="_blank"}.

-## AI Agent Frameworks

-Popular agent frameworks include LangChain, Semantic Kernel, and CrewAI.
-What distinguishes the Azure AI Agent Service is its seamless integration capabilities and an SDK optimized for rapid deployment.
-In complex multi-agent scenarios, solutions will combine SDKs like Semantic Kernel and AutoGen with the Azure AI Agent Service to build robust and scalable systems.